 The decision to hire a PR agency is a big one, and fashion designers often joke that they feel like they need a publicist to help with their pitch to get a publicist!
 Once you have found the right agency and signed contracts, there are a few things you can do to ensure a successful partnership.
+After all, being a favored client means more passion and creativity funneling its way toward your account.

 In order for your PR firm to build an effective strategic plan, they are going to need to know some specifics about your background, your business, revenue, average order value, demographics, hopes, fears etc. The more open and transparent (and prepared) you can be, the better your agency can adjust to your needs and expectations.
 Beyond the numbers, be available to build a relationship with your team, let them get to know you as a person and take the time to get to know them as well.
 The more shared connections and productive meetings you can have with your agency the better.
 It’s simple human nature, but we want to work hard for clients who respect us and make us feel like people, making nice with your agency will go far in ensuring you are top of mind and each person on your account is motivated to do their best work.